 HEVC or High-efficiency Video Coding (HEVC) is a new and advanced codec.
-In the past, it was in the test but now it is in the full rollout.
+In the past, it was in the test, but now it is in the full rollout.
 This is the new video compression standard.
 It is useful for the new 4K and high frame rate videos.
 The latest mobiles and computer processors also support HEVC hardware decoding.
-Previously software like VLC used to work with software decoding.
+Previously software like VLC was used for software decoding.
 X265 library is used to encode videos into HEVC (H.265).
-We have tested the power of this new video coding format and is absolutely amazing.
-In simple words, the revolutionary power of x265 is revolutionary and can save a lot of space.
+We have tested the power of this new video coding format, and is absolutely amazing.
+In simple words, the power of x265 is revolutionary and can save a lot of space.

-Power, Quality, and Benefits
+Quality, and Improvements

-One of the main advantages of this new compression is development in high-resolution video.
-This encoding helps us save space while using 4K and 8k formats.
+One of the main advantages of this new compression is the development of the high-resolution video.
+This encoding helps us save space while using 4K and 8K resolution videos.
 We are also seeing 4K HDR movie encodes in H.265.
 HEVC is very powerful, and it is capable of encoding videos at 25-50% better data compression than AVC.
 The video sizes are almost half, and the quality is the same and even better.
 We can now get a high bit rate, high-quality videos at smaller sizes.
 HEVC can provide higher video quality for the same bit rate.

 Now, people can also have 4K HDR videos with 10-bit color in small sizes.
-8K resolution is also coming in the near future and this new library can surely help.
-We have seen some videos and the results are terrific.
-For example, a sample video of the same show of the exact same duration.
-The 480p quality x264 file was 130 MB for 480p but the 720p file was just 160 MB.
+8K resolution is also coming soon, and this new library can surely help.
+We have seen some video samples, and the results are pretty amazing.
+For example, we tested two sample videos of the same show of the exact same duration.
+The 480p quality x264 file was 130 MB, but the 720p x265 file was just 160 MB.
 This shows that we can get better quality in almost the same file size.
 In the case of x264, the 720p file would have been almost double in size.
 The main thing we are getting is the best quality at the smallest size.
 This saves both resources and bandwidth.
-We can see that we get very good quality in a small size.
+We can see that we get excellent quality in a small size.

-The first adopters are beneficiary are content creators.
+The first adopters and beneficiaries are content creators.
 Movie studios and video creators can save a lot of space.
 They can also save bandwidth with this new technology.
 Old x264 can’t provide 4K and 8K videos in small sizes like new x265.
 The encoding efficiency is also very good.
 The interesting thing is that with an increase in resolution, the bit rate decreases in comparison with x264.
 For 480p it is 52%, for 720p it is 56%, for 1080p it is 62% and for 4k it is 64%.
-These data show that resulting file sizes are very small.
+These data show that the resulting file sizes are very small.

 Computing Power Requirement